fraber/openproject-time-tracker/ROADMAP.md

   Currently no WP will appear and the back-end returns an error.
 - Bugs:
 	- Hours number field "step" doesn't work when enabled
+	- Create a reporting period in order to limit the number of time entries to load per page
+	- Check/remove duplicate "limit" code to set store page size
 - Small features:
 	- Click in empty field -> new entry(?)
 	- Add a (+) button on each line to create dups